SNAP Benefits in Alabama: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

-To get started, just link your EBT card to the app.
-After you shop, scan your receipt with Benny to receive cashback on your SNAP-eligible items.
+To get started, link your EBT card to the app.
+After you make a purchase, scan your receipt with Benny and receive cashback on SNAP-eligible items.

-Download Benny to take control of your spending and get more from your EBT benefits.
+Download Benny to take control of your spending and get more out of your EBT benefits.

 Download the app